emtee40/SurvivalManual-wiki/MultiTool.md

 Another option is Victorinox, the Swiss provider of the Swiss Army Knife (along with being a Swiss-owned Wenger company).

 With less diversity in the model shapes – two in fact, straight or ergonomic.
 Victorinox offers a serious selection of embeddable tools.
 One recommendation is the SwissTool Spirit (the ergonomic one).

+Alternatively, there are credit card-sized MultiTools called _Swiss Cards_.
+These have many of the tools that their larger MultiTools have, but are lighter and can fit in your wallet.